ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 == AI SEO ==
 While editing a post or taxonomy term, open the **AI SEO** tab in the SEO meta box.
-Click **AI Research** and you'll first be asked whether to use any existing SEO field values.
-If you decline and all fields are empty, the plugin prompts for a short description so ChatGPT has extra context.
+Click **AI Research** to run a two-step workflow.
+You'll first be asked whether to use any existing SEO field values.
+If all fields are empty, provide a short description so ChatGPT has extra context.

+Step one sends the post content to ChatGPT which returns a title, description and a list of seed keywords.
+Step two refines those keywords with the Google Keyword Planner, ranking them by **Avg.
+Monthly Searches**, **competition** and the **3‑month** and **year-over-year change** metrics.
+A valid Google Ads developer token, connected account and customer ID are required for this step.

 The results suggest a title, description, focus keywords, canonical URL, page name and slug.
 Any detected HTML issues—such as multiple `<h1>` tags—are listed with optional fixes.
-Use the **Select all** checkbox to pick every suggestion before clicking **Implement Selected** to populate the fields automatically.
+Use the **Select all** checkbox to implement the results and automatically populate the SEO fields.

 If the description field in the SEO Settings tab is left empty, the plugin sends an excerpt of the post to ChatGPT and uses the response as the meta description.